Petar2207/RAG-with-Structured-Data-and-Local-Llama-Model-Integration/README.md

 - **Structured Data Processing**: Excel data is processed and converted into structured JSON format.
 - **Document JSON Preparation**: Structured data is transformed into document-based JSONs for classification.
 - **Local Llama Model Integration**: The Llama model is used locally to process the data and generate insights.
-- **Chat Helper Loop**: A specific loop is created for assisting with chat-based interactions, allowing for dynamic responses.
+- **Chat Helper Loop**: I wrote code (commented as `#`) that edits the structured JSON file and prepares it for dynamic interactions.
+This code is followed by a loop that allows chat queries to be processed dynamically, assisting in analyzing the structured data.
 - **GPU Adaptation**: The project is adapted to use **GPU** for faster model inference when available.

 ---